forsti0506/a11y-sitechecker/README.md

 # a11y-sitechecker

 [![npm version](https://badge.fury.io/js/a11y-sitechecker.svg)](https://badge.fury.io/js/a11y-sitechecker)
 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/cc8d2ac7f50c487db55ff311a8ac351e)](https://www.codacy.com/gh/forsti0506/a11y-sitechecker/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=forsti0506/a11y-sitechecker&amp;utm_campaign=Badge_Grade)
 ![Commits since last release](https://img.shields.io/github/commits-since/forsti0506/a11y-sitechecker/latest?color=green&style=flat-square)
 ![Dependency status](https://img.shields.io/david/forsti0506/a11y-sitechecker?style=flat-square)
 ![Downloads per month](https://img.shields.io/npm/dm/a11y-sitechecker)

 A11y-sitecheker is a tool to check a site against accessibility criteria.
 It uses <a href="https://github.com/dequelabs/axe-core">axe-core</a> with the option to combine results of multiple sites.
 On the one hand there is the option to let the tool crawl your whole site and on the other site you can provide urls which should be checked by the tool.
 The results are printed to the console, saved as JSONs or to a Datebase.
 The tool can be called by javascript or directly by command line.
 Additionally there are Images created which indicates the errors, shows the tab-order and other features.

 ## Features

 - Crawls Websites automatically for accessibility issues
-    * In addition clicking al Clickable Items (Alpha Status)
+    * In addition clicking all Clickable Items (Alpha Status)
 - Analyze a Set of URLs agains accessibility criteria
 - Provide Images for
     - Tab-Order
     - Errors highlighted
     - View of site in general
 - Results for different viewports

 ### Install

 ```properties